The Penn State Health Children’s Hospital Approach to Pediatric Ear, Nose and Throat Care

 Pediatric ear, nose and throat (ENT) doctors are trained experts in both common and complex ENT conditions that affect infants, children and adolescents.
 Your child’s pediatrician may refer you to a pediatric ear, nose and throat doctor – also called a pediatric otolaryngologist – if your child has a condition that needs a higher level of attention which only this kind of specialist can provide.
 This includes the ability to perform head and neck surgery.

-At Penn State Children’s Hospital, we deliver advanced pediatric ENT treatment driven by the most up-to-date science and technology.
+At Penn State Health Children’s Hospital, we deliver advanced pediatric ENT treatment driven by the most up-to-date science and technology.
 We aim to educate families about conditions and treatments and then work with them to find the best treatment approach for their child.
 And we do all this in a friendly, inviting environment designed with children in mind.

 Advanced Training in Pediatric Head and Neck Disorders